 Understanding FuboTV's Unusual Options Activity

-FuboTV (NYSE:FUBO) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $29.05 following the option alert.
+Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $28.36.

 - Sentiment: BEARISH